dotnet/docs-maui/docs/user-interface/styles/css.md

 - Layout properties (box, or grid).
 - Shorthand properties, such as `font`, and `border`.

 In addition, there's no `inherit` value and so inheritance isn't supported.
-Therefore you can't, for example, set the `font-size` property on a layout and expect all the `Label` instances in the layout to inherit the value.
+Therefore you can't, for example, set the `font-size` property on a layout and expect all the <xref:Microsoft.Maui.Controls.Label> instances in the layout to inherit the value.
 The one exception is the `direction` property, which has a default value of `inherit`.

 > [!IMPORTANT]
 > `Span` elements can't be targeted using CSS.